christophermayfield/thesisprogress/dailythoughts.md

 #February 28th, 2019

 Not eating fast food has been rewarding.
 The last two days have consisted of just eating salads and whatever.
 I am subbing at Chino Adult School.
 I am going to try to get some work done.
 We will see what happens.
 I am currently working on my thesis code.
 I have been scared to finish it for some reason.
 I have learned that fear is just an emotion that gets in the way of thinking and being your best.
+I want to be the absolute best that I can be.
+Using my knowledge of building habits and stuff, I want to be better at life and be a better person.

+I never realized how much I enjoy peace and quiet.
+I love going to Arenas and Going to parties